po1sigala/live/02-Lesson-Plans/Part-Time/03-Week-JavaScript-dev/ActivityFourTemp.md

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):

   * ☝️ How comfortable do you feel with `Logical and Comparison Operators`?
-(Poll via Fist of Five, Slack, or Zoom)
+(Poll via Fist to Five, Slack, or Zoom)

 * Assure students that we will cover the solution to help solidify their understanding.
 If questions remain, remind them to use office hours to get extra help!